 The BBP Climate Commitment provides an important catalyst for change within the sector – any property owner can sign and we actively encourage them to join their peers to amplify the impact of this Commitment.

-Tackling the growing risks of climate change is one of our greatest global challenges.
 The latest report from the Intergovernmental Panel on Climate Change (IPCC) highlighted that we are facing a global climate crisis and must limit global warming to 1.5 degrees to reduce the risks associated with long lasting or irreversible changes to the earths’ atmosphere and ecosystems.
-To achieve this, global net human caused emissions of carbon dioxide would need to reach net zero by 2050.
+To achieve this, global net human caused emissions of carbon dioxide would need to reach net zero before 2050.

 We, the undersigned, make the following commitments:

 To support the implementation of this commitment, we will work with the BBP to:

 Members of the BBP have diverse portfolios with different ownership and leasing structures, management arrangements and occupiers - how we implement these commitments within our businesses will differ.
 However, it is important to emphasise that we will adopt a ‘comply or explain’ approach to this commitment, with the intention that it will cover as many buildings as possible within our portfolios - the scale of the challenge ahead makes this absolutely imperative.